anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This document includes many examples that would contain many long sequences of base64-encoded objects with no content directly comprehensible to a human reader.
 In order to keep those examples short, they use the token `base64encodedvalue==` as a placeholder for base64 data.
 The full base64 data is included in the appendices of this document.
+Note, base64-encoded values are mainly used for fields related to certificates like:
+x5bag, x5c, agent-provided-proximity-registrar-cert, p10-csr